sergmain/metaheuristic-docs/p/quick-start.md

 1. Change dir to /mh-root/metaheuristic-assets/examples/simple-metrics and run scripts:
     ```text
-    curl-upload-snippet-as-one-file
+    curl-upload-functions-as-one-file
-    curl-add-resource-stub
+    curl-add-variable-stub
     curl-add-experiment
-    curl-add-plan
+    curl-add-source-code
-    curl-bind-experiment-to-plan-with-resource
+    curl-bind-experiment-to-source-code--with-varaible
-    curl-create-workbook
+    curl-create-exec-context
     curl-produce-experiment-tasks
     ```

-1. At this point Metaheuristic started to produce tasks and you have to have until status will 'PRODUCED'.
+1. At this point Metaheuristic started to produce tasks and you have to wait until status will be changed to 'PRODUCED'.
 You can check current status by running script
     ```text
     curl-get-experiment-processing-status
     ```